 The DEE assessment ranks buildings according to how well they are likely to perform relative to a new building designed to current earthquake standards, as shown in Table 3.
-The building rank is indicated by the percent of the required New Building Standard (%NBS) strength that the building is considered to have.
-Earthquake prone buildings are defined as having less than 33 %NBS strength which correlates to an increased risk of approximately 20 times that of 100% NBS.
-Buildings that are identified to be earthquake prone are required by law to be strengthened within 30 years of the owner being notified that the building is potentially earthquake prone.
-This timeframe is likely to be adjusted by CERA.
+The building rank is indicated by the percent of the required new building standard (%NBS) strength that the building is considered to have.
+Earthquake prone buildings are defined as having less than 33 %NBS strength which correlates to an increased risk of approximately 20 times that of 100% NBS4.
+Buildings that are identified to be earthquake prone are required by law to be strengthened within 30 years of the owner being notified that the building is potentially earthquake prone5.